 - M: Mallampati score the airway.
 A high score increases the likelihood of a difficult airway.
 If the posterior pharynx is able to be fully exposed, the airway is a 1.
 A class 2 denotes a partially exposed pharynx.
 Class 3 means that the posterior pharynx cannot be exposed, but the base of the uvula is visible.
 Class 4 airways are the most challenging, with no visible posterior structures.

 - N: Neck mobility.
 A patient who is unable to fully move their neck faces a higher risk of injury.
 Spinal cord injuries are particularly dangerous.
+Older patients may have less mobility as well.

 Ensure Your Equipment Is Ready to Go